Creekside Forest School

 Our approach to teaching and learning is play-based through an emergent curriculum.
 Children will connect with their natural environment through activities and explorations centered on what is happening seasonally.
 This approach uses seasonal occurrences as the underpinnings for year-long exploration.

-For example, in a classroom using an emergent curriculum, students may show great delight at catching a leopard in the wetland with an ICNC Naturalist.
+For example, in a classroom using an emergent curriculum, students may show great delight at catching a leopard frog in the wetland with an ICNC Naturalist.
 That event may lead to studying the life cycle of amphibians with the preschool teachers, making frog sounds with everyday objects, and exploring books about amphibians while resting in the shade on an excursion.
 They may even capture a tadpole to watch the life cycle in action from an aquarium in the classroom over several weeks, releasing the critter together back into the wetland.
 Books, songs, manipulatives, and tools are weaved into the school day to deepen this unit of study.
 The children’s collective interest in the wetland extended into other areas of learning with the support of the teacher.

 There is room for students and teachers to elaborate on an emergent curriculum throughout the year.
 We are defenders of childhood so we carefully balance unstructured learning and play with skill-building and other intentional teaching practices.
 As a result, we are able to meet children’s social, emotional, and physical needs while providing them with essential kindergarten readiness skills.